on7lds/NextionDriver/README.md

 For now : page __has to be 2__ and number <20
 The fiels will be sent and the fieldnames are prepended with 'LH(nr)'
 So: LH0t0 LH0t1 LH0t2 ...
 LH1t0 LH1t1 LH1t2 ...
 LH2t0 LH2t1 LH2t2 ...

+* When there is a command
+   printh 2A
+   printh FC
+   printh (number)
+   printh FF
+   printh FF
+   printh FF

+the inhibit mode wil be set (number=1) / reset (number=0)
+When inhibit is set to active (1), the current RX buffer will be processed and then all data from MMDVMHost will be dropped.
+This can be practical when changing the Nextion page to your settings page.
+Then no page changes or field data from MMDVMHost will be sent to the display.
+When inhibit is reset (0) all data from then on will be processed.

+* When there is a command
+   printh 2A
+   printh FB
+   printh FF
+   printh FF
+   printh FF

+NextionDriver will search for a .tft file in the DataFilesPath directory where the filename matches the connected Nextion display model. i.e. : when the a display NX4832K035_011R is connected, NextionDriver will search for a file NX4832K035.tft and try to load that into the display.
+At this moment, baud rate switching is not yet supported.
+So the .tft file will be loaded at the active display baudrate (9600 for layout<4 and 115200 for layout 4)